AnimeNyaruko/all_ed/memory-bank/productContext.md

-# Product Context: Assignment Submission Handler
+# Product Context: Assignment Handler with Advanced Math Editor

 ## Purpose

-The Assignment Submission Handler provides a streamlined platform for students to view and submit assignments, with special attention to mathematical content rendering, time tracking, and user experience.
-It aims to simplify the assignment submission process while maintaining proper tracking and security.
+The platform provides a streamlined interface for students to view and submit assignments.
+A key feature is its integrated **advanced LaTeX math editor**, built with Lexical and MathLive, designed to offer an intuitive and powerful way to handle mathematical content alongside regular text, complemented by time tracking and a robust user experience.

 ## Problems Solved

 1. **Assignment Management**

-   - Centralized task viewing and submission
+   - Centralized task viewing and submission.
-   - Secure assignment tracking
+   - Secure assignment tracking & session handling.
-   - Proper session handling
-   - Mathematical content support
-   - Time tracking and management
+   - Time tracking and management.

-2. **User Experience**
+2. **User Experience & Layout**

-   - CSS Grid-based split-pane interface for stable reference
+   - Stable CSS Grid split-pane interface for clear reference and independent scrolling.
+   - Left-aligned scrollbar on the left panel for consistency.
-   - Resizable panels for flexible layout (handle needs verification)
+   - Resizable left panel for layout flexibility (handle needs verification).
-   - Independent panel scrolling for managing long content
-   - Mathematical content rendering
-   - Timer controls for time management
-   - Modern, intuitive header design
+   - Modern, intuitive header and timer controls.

-3. **Content Handling**
+3. **Advanced Content Handling (Focus: Math)**
+   - Mixed text and math content management via Lexical.
+   - **Intuitive LaTeX Input:** Multiple triggers (`!!`, `Ctrl+Q`) for initiating the dedicated MathLive input.
+   - **Seamless Editing:** Display of equations using `react-katex` (`LatexNode`), editing via MathLive.
+   - **Conflict Prevention:** Ensures only one MathLive instance is active at a time, focusing the existing one if needed.
+   - **Focused Editing:** Disables the main text editor (`readOnly`) while the MathLive input is active, preventing accidental text changes.

-   - Markdown support for rich text
+   - Markdown support for general text formatting.
-   - LaTeX math rendering
-   - Efficient LaTeX input via MathLive using `!!` and `Ctrl+Q` triggers
-   - Editor disabling during math input prevents accidental text changes
-   - Single MathLive instance prevents user confusion
-   - Proper text formatting
-   - Responsive layout basics

 ## User Experience Goals

-1. **Assignment Viewing**

-   - Clear task display
-   - Mathematical content rendering
-   - Easy navigation
-   - Responsive layout
-   - Time tracking visibility

-2. **Submission Process**

-   - Simple submission interface
-   - Multiple intuitive ways to insert math equations (`!!`, `Ctrl+Q`)
-   - Clear feedback when attempting conflicting actions (e.g., opening second MathLive instance)
-   - Prevent accidental edits while math input is active (editor disabled)
-   - Session persistence
-   - Error handling
-   - Time management controls

-3. **Content Management**

-   - Rich text support
-   - Mathematical notation display
-   - Streamlined equation input/editing via MathLive
-   - Format preservation

-4. **Visual Design**

-   - Clean, modern interface
-   - Stable CSS Grid split-pane layout
-   - Resizable panels (handle needs verification)
-   - Independent panel scrolling
-   - Responsive design basics
-   - Intuitive timer controls
-   - Professional header design

-## User Workflow

-1. **Assignment Access**

-   - User authenticates
-   - Assignment ID is set
-   - Task is fetched
-   - Content is displayed
-   - Timer is available

-2. **Task Viewing**

-   - Question is shown in left pane, scrolls independently with left-side scrollbar
-   - Mathematical content renders
-   - Panel is resizable (handle needs verification)
-   - Timer controls are accessible

-3. **Submission Process**

-   - Answer is entered in right pane (scrolls independently)
-   - Use `!!` or `Ctrl+Q` to open MathLive for equations
-   - Only one MathLive input active at a time (focuses existing on conflict)
-   - Editor is disabled while MathLive is active
-   - Content is formatted
-   - Submission is tracked
-   - Status is updated
-   - Time is recorded

-4. **Time Management**

-   - Start timer when ready
-   - Pause timer when needed
-   - Stop timer to reset
-   - View elapsed time
-   - Track total time spent
+1. **Assignment Viewing & Navigation**

+   - Clear task display with correctly rendered math.
+   - Easy navigation within panels with independent scrolling.
+   - Responsive layout.
+   - Visible time tracking.

+2. **Submission & Content Creation**

+   - Simple submission process.
+   - **Effortless Math Entry:** Quick triggering of MathLive via `!!` or `Ctrl+Q`.
+   - **Intuitive Math Editing:** Clicking an existing equation should seamlessly open it in MathLive (Needs implementation/verification).
+   - **Clear State Feedback:** Visual cues indicating when MathLive is active and the main editor is disabled.
+   - **Non-disruptive Workflow:** Prevent confusion by managing a single active MathLive instance and focusing it when necessary.
+   - Session persistence & error handling.

+3. **Visual Design**
+   - Clean, modern interface.
+   - Stable CSS Grid split-pane layout with independent scrolling and left-aligned scrollbar.
+   - Resizable panels (handle needs verification).

+## User Workflow (Focus on Math Editing)

+1. **Assignment Access:** (Standard: Authenticate, fetch task, display, timer available).
+2. **Task Viewing:** Question with rendered math in the left (scrollable, resizable) pane.
+3. **Answering / Content Creation:**
+   - Enter text in the right (scrollable) pane using Lexical.
+   - To insert a **new** equation: Type `!!` or press `Ctrl+Q`.
+     - If no other MathLive input is active: The MathLive input appears, and the Lexical editor instance becomes `readOnly`.
+     - If another MathLive input _is_ active: The application scrolls to and focuses the existing MathLive input.
+   - To edit an **existing** equation: Click on the rendered equation (Needs implementation/verification).
+     - Similar logic: opens MathLive, makes editor `readOnly`, handles single instance focus.
+   - Enter/edit LaTeX in the focused MathLive input.
+   - Press `Enter` in MathLive: The input closes, the LaTeX is saved to the Lexical state (inserted or updated `LatexNode`), and the Lexical editor instance becomes editable again.
+   - Continue adding text or other equations.
+4. **Time Management & Submission:** (Standard: Use timer, submit work).